Now I am assuming that you have decided to source in China by yourself, but how to identify potential Chinese suppliers who will do a great job?

 - Screening these suppliers and verifying the last candidate(s).

-For now, let’s focus on the first step, which itself includes 3 sub-steps:
+In this post, let’s focus on the first step (how to identify potential Chinese suppliers), which itself includes 3 sub-steps:

 Sub-step 1.
 Drawing your ideal supplier profile